-The Province of Nova Scotia supported the 20th Anniversary of DND Family Days to thank and recognize the important contributions military families make in supporting CAF personnel who serve their country with honour and courage every day.
+In 2016 and 2017, the province of Nova Scotia supported DND Family Days to thank and recognize the important contributions military families make in supporting CAF personnel who serve their country with honour and courage every day.

 The Province of Nova Scotia congratulated graduating candidates from the special three-week program for Aboriginal peoples who are considering a career in the Canadian Armed Forces (CAF).
 Candidates were given hands-on experience with military training, careers and lifestyle with no obligation to join the CAF.

 The Province of Nova Scotia announced that anyone with a current Department of National Defence 404 licence, which is required to operate various military vehicles, will no longer have to take tests to get the equivalent civilian license.

 This new, simplified process applies to current military members and military members who have retired within the past three years.

 The Province of Nova Scotia marked the 99th Anniversary of the Battle of Vimy Ridge, April 9, 1917, and to honour the service and sacrifice of those who fought so bravely and heroically for the freedoms that Canadians enjoy today.